Flying with a bike – how to do it for the first time

 Airlines set limits on the size of the bag you can bring.
-For normal check in baggage the industry standard is 158cm (63in).
+For normal check-in baggage, the industry standard is 158cm (63in).
 What this means is that you need to add the length, width and height of your luggage and ensure it is equal to or less than the limit.
 Airlines do this given the wide range of shapes and sizes of bags available and it means the allowance is based on everyone having the same volume.
 If your bag is 80cm(l) x 20cm(w) x 40cm(h) then you simply add the 3 number together to check.
-In this instance it would be 140cm which is below the 158cm limit.
+In this instance, it would be 140cm which is below the 158cm limit.
 (32in x 8in x 16in which is 56in and less than the 63in limit)

 When it comes to oversize baggage, including bikes, things can get a bit more confusing as some airlines apply the same concept as above while others look at the total length of the item only.
-For example it may allow 200cm (80In) in length and as long as your bag is no longer than that the other dimensions do not matter.
+For example, it may allow 200cm (80In) in length and as long as your bag is no longer than that the other dimensions do not matter.

 Each airline applies its own set of rules in relation to weight and size limits for bikes.
 It is important that you are aware of the rules that apply to your airline as you will be charged excess baggage fees if your luggage is outside the limit.
 If necessary call the airline and confirm your understanding of the rules.

-To help you work out which airline provides the best option we have complied a list of 60 airlines with their rules for taking a bike as check-in luggage.
+To help you work out which airline provides the best option we have complied a list of over 100 airlines with their rules for taking a bike as check-in luggage.
 Standard baggage rules are also included in the table and there is an option to view the table in either metric or imperial measurements.

 A number of airlines require you to pre-book a bike so that they know how many bikes will be travelling on any given flight.
 It is important to check and make sure you do this and do not get caught out at check-in.

 If you are travelling to a cycling event where lots of other people will be travelling with bikes make sure you get in early otherwise you may not be able to take the flight you want.
 If you are travelling with a group on the same flight you should also contact the airline and let them know you will all be travelling with bikes.
-Some airlines specify that you must do this but regardless it is a good idea to do well before travel to save any hassles.
+Some airlines specify that you must do this but regardless it is a good idea to do well before travelling to save any hassles.

-All airlines require that bikes are packed in some sort of case or protective covering.
+All airlines require that bikes are packed in some sort of case or a protective covering.
 A number of airlines will not provide cover in the event of damage to your bike unless it is in a hard case or cardboard box.
 Some airlines will require you to sign your rights to damage away if you have a soft case.

 All airlines state that handlebars must be turned sideways, pedals removed and nothing protrudes from the case.
 There is a mix of advice regarding tyres and whether they need to be deflated or not.
 Check with the rules on the airline you are travelling with to make sure you know what is required.

 Another item that comes up regularly are co2 cartridges for tyre inflation.
-While air travel regulators allow up to 4 co2 cartridges as long as they have a capacity less than 28g many airlines still do not allow them.
+While air travel regulators allow up to 4 co2 cartridges as long as they have a capacity of less than 28g many airlines still do not allow them.
 Bike co2 cartridges come in 16g and 20g sizes so are under the 28g limit.
-Even still it pays to double check with your airline before you fly to see their rules.
+Even still it pays to double-check with your airline before you fly to see their rules.

 Lithium batteries are treated as a dangerous good as there have been instances where they have caught fire on aircraft.
 Many airlines require you to carry all lithium batteries in your cabin baggage so you will be aware of any issues.

-Any lithium batteries with a capacity greater than 160wh (watt hours) are banned outright from commercial airlines.
+Any lithium batteries with a capacity greater than 160wh (watt-hours) are banned outright from commercial airlines.
 This is why e-bike batteries are unable to be carried.